r1chardj0n3s/masa-01/README.txt

 The controls are described in the game.

+The game is multiplayer, and supports keyboard and controllers.

 This is a copyright work created by these people in September 2020:

 - Trav <the.trav@gmail.com>